3mdeb/blog.3mdeb.com/source/_posts/2014-08-07-debugging-coreboot-for-qemu-armv7-vexpress-a9-emulated-mainboard.markdown

 Set: `Mainboard -> Mainboard model -> QEMU armv7 (vexpress-a9)`

-NOTE: To prevent annoying warning when running gdb, namely:
+NOTE: To prevent annoying warning about XML when running gdb from coreboot crossgcc utilities:
 ```
 warning: Can not parse XML target description; XML support was disabled at compile time
 ```